Monica Crowley: Obama conspiracy theories

-Crowley has on multiple occasions spread conspiracy theories that President Barack Obama is secretly a Muslim.
+Crowley has supported false claims that President Barack Obama is secretly a Muslim.
 In 2010, after Obama defended the right to build the Islamic community center Park51 in Lower Manhattan near the World Trade Center, Crowley suggested he had dual loyalties to Islam and the United States, and asked, "How could he....support the enemy?"
 In 2013, she said that the Muslim Brotherhood had "found an ally" in Obama.

-In 2009, she noted that Obama used his full name, Barack Hussein Obama, during his swearing in as president (which presidents typically do), had early in his presidency ordered the closure of the Guantánamo Bay detention camp, and granted an interview to the media outlet Al Arabiya, saying this "tells you where his head is and, possibly, his sympathies.
+In 2009, she noted that Obama used his full name, Barack Hussein Obama, during his Oath of office of the president of the United States swearing in as president (which presidents typically do), had early in his presidency ordered the closure of the Guantánamo Bay detention camp, and granted an interview to the media outlet Al Arabiya, saying this "tells you where his head is and, possibly, his sympathies.
 Just sayin'."

 In 2011, Crowley said that birther conspiracy theories about Obama raised legitimate concerns.

 In 2015, she shared an article which described Obama as an "Islamic community organizer" who was "conforming US policy to Islam and Sharia."